Owners Information for the Clark CrankFire GBM-43

 As usual, I over engineered mine a bit!
 Anyway, insert it into the receiver from the top and lever the hammer deeper into the FCG box as you press on the rear of the bolt.

 The FCG box shouldn't be removed very often in order to prevent wearing out the small 8-32 screw threads in the receiver.
 Should this happen, they can be drilled and tapped to the next oversize.
+However, on several models, the FCG must be removed to remove the bolt and carrier.

 When closing the top cover, make sure the lug on the bottom of the belt cartridge extractor is in the recess in the top of the bolt and that the barrel wedge is properly positioned..